 Discordant, elusive, and utterly hypnotic, Loop conjured a dark, trance-like spell that contrasted sharply with the prevailing British pop music trends of their time.
 Equal parts the Stooges, Can, and Hawkwind, they resurrected the concept of space rock for a new era in tandem with fellow travelers Spacemen 3, creating droning soundscapes of bleak beauty and harsh dissonance.

 The World in Your Eyes, a collection of singles and B-sides, appeared in 1987.
 After signing to the Chapter 22 label, Loop resurfaced in 1988 with the 12" Collision.
-In November of that same year, Loop also released their second full-length, the excellent Fade Out.
-Over a year passed before the band returned to action with the Arc-Lite single, now sporting not only another new label, Situation 2, but also a second guitarist, Scott Dawson.
+In November of that same year, the group also released their second full-length, the excellent Fade Out.
+Over a year passed before Loop returned to action with the Arc-Lite single, now sporting not only another new label, Situation Two, but also a second guitarist, Scott Dawson.
 After issuing their third and finest studio LP, 1990's A Gilded Eternity, Loop disbanded.
 A series of posthumous releases, among them the live Dual and the BBC sessions collection Wolf Flow, soon followed.
-In the wake of the band's demise, its four members split into two camps -- while MacKay and Wills reunited in the Hair & Skin Trading Company, Hampson and Dawson went on to form the highly experimental Main.
+In the wake of the band's demise, its four members split into two camps -- while MacKay and Wills reunited in the Hair & Skin Trading Company, Hampson and Dawson went on to form the highly experimental Main. ~ Jason Ankeny